Ease of Use

 Report Content Formatting

 Any data item (column) can be switched on and off in reports.
-The settings are retained and can be changed at any time.
+Columns can also be moved.
+These settings are retained and can be changed at any time.
+Preconfigured layouts are also available with a mouse click.

 Report Layout Formatting